monots/monots/packages/create-monots/readme.md

 `create-monots` allows you to create a new project within seconds.
 Additionally it comes with the following features.

-- **Interactive Experience**: Running `npx create-monots` (with no arguments) launches an interactive experience that guides you through setting up a project.
+- **Interactive Experience**: Running `npm create monots` (with no arguments) launches an interactive experience that guides you through setting up your project.
 - **Zero Dependencies**: Initializing a project is as quick as one second. `create-monots` has zero dependencies.
 - **Offline Support**: `create-monots` will automatically detect if you're offline and bootstrap your project using your local package cache.
 - **Support for Examples**: `create-monots` can bootstrap your application using an example from the **monots** examples collection (e.g. `npx create-monots --example api-routes`).